salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 - To see conflicts and ignored files, run "%s project deploy preview" with any of the manifest, directory, or metadata flags.

-# flags.junit
+# flags.junit.summary

-output JUnit test results
+Output JUnit test results.

-# flags.coverage-formatters
+# flags.coverage-formatters.summary

-format of the code coverage results
+Format of the code coverage results.

-# flags.results-dir
+# flags.results-dir.summary

-output directory for code coverage and JUnit results; defaults to the deploy ID
+Output directory for code coverage and JUnit results; defaults to the deploy ID.

 # asyncCoverageJunitWarning